christopher-metz/beerista/README.md

 # beerista
 Beerista is a beer buying guide that aims to simplify the beer selection process by creating a very simple and fast beer search and rating tool.

+###Future Features
+  -Venue Page with links to their website, and having real time data on each venues tap list.
+This would allow us to alert users when a specific beer they have starred comes on tap at a bar near them.
+  -